skylight-hq/skylight.digital/_projects/usaf_wxpo_cloud_migration.md

 - **Enhancing the developer experience** by introducing modern tools, fostering increased autonomy, and facilitating smoother workflows
 - **Applying service design techniques** to holistically analyze WxPO’s cloud migration challenges, identify root issues, and craft targeted solutions across key operational areas

 Through these efforts, we gained critical insights into areas WxPO needed to focus on for their migration’s success.
-Based on these insights, we recommended eight key areas for improvement, which shaped our work for the remainder of the project:
+Based on these insights, we recommended **eight key areas for improvement**, which shaped our work for the remainder of the project:
 1. **Build a shared migration vision and plan:** Establish a unified roadmap and goals to align teams and minimize miscommunication during the migration
 2. **Standardize and define roles:** Clearly define responsibilities for key roles to streamline decision-making and accountability
 3. **Establish a uniform communication strategy:** Implement consistent protocols to improve cross-team information sharing and reduce misunderstandings